 Another cool poetry book that I can relate to about soccer.

 If you liked The Crossover and play soccer, you MUST read this novel in verse.
 Twelve-year-old Nick is a star soccer player but that doesn’t mean his life is perfect.
 Far from it.
 His parents are fighting non-stop, twin bullies harass him, and he’s trying to impress a girl.
-Will the weird vocabulary words his father makes him learn and the books Mac, the school librarian, pushes him to read help him get the girl? [novel in verse, ages 8 and up]
+Will the weird vocabulary words his father makes him learn and the books Mac, the school librarian, push him to read help him get the girl? [novel in verse, ages 8 and up]

 The Prince of Fenway Park by Julianna Baggott

 An interesting story about a boy who felt cursed and finds out that he really is.

 I was not expecting a time travel fantasy twist to a Red Sox baseball story, nor an African-American bi-racial lead character to be the one who has to break the curse, but there it is.
 Baggott weaves a mesmerizing story that feels realistic.
 Red Sox fans and anyone who has ever been to Boston will delight in reading about real places that exist.
 Her exquisite writing will have you turning page after page.
 It’s a baseball story even for those who don’t follow sports. [chapter book, ages 9 and up]

 The Phantom Tollbooth by Norton Juster